Nuheara IQbuds² MAX and Hearing Aids Compared

 Testing Nuheara’s Hearables and Phonak Marvel Hearing Aids at a Noisy Convention

 A year ago, our guest contributor, Andy Bellavia, shared his impressions on the performance of consumer hearing enhancement hearables in a difficult environment when he tried out the Nuheara IQbuds Boost along with his newly-fitted hearing aids at NAMM 2019, the annual meeting of the National Association of Music Merchants.
 This year, armed with his year-old hearing aids and a pre-production version of Nuheara’s latest offering, Andy updated his impressions with a report from a noisy exhibit hall at NAMM 2020.

 Andy Bellavia at NAMM with Nuheara IQbuds² MAX (hearable) and Phonak Audéo Marvel (hearing aid).
 Our guest contributor compares the performance of the latest Nuheara buds with his existing hearing aids.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.